ahmad-00/fifa/README.md

   queries. "team_builder2" generate faster response.
 * Cleaning the data could be done in multiple ways based on the business and other factors.
 I chose to fill Nan values.
 * Images link DO NOT WORK.
+* I had also one issue with position column of dataset. some positions are not included in any of the mentioned categories(Goalkeeper, Fullback, HalfBack, Forward).
+So those players are not included in team_builder result.